-Yes No Work In Projected Date Of Progress Compliance

-(c) Local school systems which operate alternative educational programs shall provide a curriculum that stresses skills in recognizing and managing anger, alternatives to aggression (verbal and physical assault), strategies for developing self-control and personal responsibility, skills for getting along with others, success through academic achievement, and skills for success in the workplace. (d) All policies and actions implemented under these mandatory regulations affecting students with disabilities must comply with federal and state special education laws, regulations, and court rulings.
+Yes No Work In Progress Projected Date Of Compliance (c) Local school systems which operate alternative educational programs shall provide a curriculum that stresses skills in recognizing and managing anger, alternatives to aggression (verbal and physical assault), strategies for developing self-control and personal responsibility, skills for getting along with others, success through academic achievement, and skills for success in the workplace. (d) All policies and actions implemented under these mandatory regulations affecting students with disabilities must comply with federal and state special education laws, regulations, and court rulings.
 5. Code of Alabama (1975), §16-28b-9 Act 2018-472, HB 366 The school board has adopted and implemented a policy to prevent bullying.
 6. Act 2016-456, HB 197 The school board has implemented a Comprehensive programs of sexual abuse prevention.
-7. Act 2016-310, SB 11 The school board has implemented (a) annual training for certified school employees in suicide awareness and prevention. (b) comprehensive program of suicide preven for grades K-12 The school board has a process in place to comply with Section 504 of the Rehabilitation Act of 1973 , as amended (29 U.S.C §794 ), which prohibits discrimination on the basis of handicaps.
-The Local Education Agency does not that the information contained herein is true, complete, and accurate and has been collected in the manner and at the time required under applicable law.
-I also certify that I am the individual or approving for aware that any false, fictitious, or fraudulent information, or the omission of any material fact, may lead to the information contained herein.
-I am authority submitting designated responsible discriminate on the basis of race, color, national origin, sex, disability, or age in its programs and criminal, civil or administrative penalties for fraud, false statements, false claims or otherwise.
+7. Act 2016-310, SB 11 The school board has implemented (a) annual training for certified school employees in suicide awareness and prevention. (b) comprehensive program of suicide prevention grades K-12 8.
+The school board has a process in place to comply with Section 504 of the Rehabilitation Act of 1973 , as amended (29 U.S.C §794), which prohibits discrimination on the basis of handicaps.
+The Local Education Agency does not discriminate on the basis of race, color, national origin, sex, disability, or age in its programs and activities and provides equal access to the Boy Scouts and other designated youth groups.
+9. The school board has a policy or process in place to address Unsafe School Choice Options.
+10. The LEA certification statement for submission of data to the ALSDE: By submitting this information, I certify to the best of my knowledge and belief that the information contained herein is true, complete, and accurate and has been collected in the manner and at the time required under applicable law.
+I also certify that I am the individual or designated approving authority responsible for submitting the information contained herein.
+I am aware that any false, fictitious, or fraudulent information, or the omission of any material fact, may lead to criminal, civil or administrative penalties for fraud, false statements, false claims or otherwise.
+I certify to the best of my knowledge and belief that our system of internal controls is effective and working as intended.
+Signature of Superintendent Date